 Tokyo is a city that is short of space.
 This, in turn, affects hotel room sizes (and/or public washroom sizes, etc) in Tokyo.
-Sunroute Plaza Hotel is a refreshing change from my previous hotel stays in Shinjuku, because it’s not so cramped to induce claustrophobia.
+Sunroute Plaza Shinjuku Hotel is a refreshing change from my previous hotel stays in Shinjuku, because it’s not so cramped to induce claustrophobia.
 They even have space for a good-sized bathtub in the room!
-In one of the hotels I stayed at before, the bathroom standing space was so tight, there was only space to stand and rotate your body to change clothes, hang them up, use the toilet etc. Not at Sunroute Plaza Shinjuku Hotel.
+In one of the hotels (ps: it was a Hyatt) I stayed at before, the bathroom standing space was so tight, there was only space to stand and rotate your body to change clothes, hang them up, use the toilet etc. Not at Sunroute Plaza Shinjuku Hotel.

 They have rooms for solo travellers, nicely called the “Bright Single Room”.
 I love it.
 Bed size is a good width at 140cm, and was comfortable to sleep in.
 The room also comes with an alarm clock, bedside mood lamp, TV, telephone and the usual.

 In Nov 2012, they didn’t have wireless in-room WIFI yet, so I had to linger at the hotel lobby to use the Internet.
 For my second stay in Dec 2015, the hotel had already implemented free in-room wireless WIFI.
 Convenience!